Springer Spaniel health problems

 Phosphofructokinase (pfk) deficiency

-Also known as glycogen storage disease is a genetic defect that affects the body’s metabolism of glucose.
+Also known as glycogen storage disease, this is a genetic defect that affects the body’s metabolism of glucose.
 Symptoms appear anywhere from 2-3 months to several years of age and include exercise intolerance, anaemia, fever, and muscle disease.
 Fortunately, DNA testing is available to help diagnose this life-limiting disease.
 Keep a watchful eye, especially during your Springer’s early years.

 Bone and joint problems